I’ve rambled a bit before about this thing called the Loudness War.

 Bit of a difference, right?
 Nothing is smacking its head on the ceiling anymore.
 And believe me, I know how it feels to crack your head like that.
 It’s not a whole lot of fun.

 Several songs on the first MISFITS collection were pushed way too hard as well.
 I’m not sure I’ll ever get to those.
-After remastering 188 songs, I’ve had pretty much all the remastering I can handle for now.
+After remastering a hundred and eighty-eight songs, I’ve had pretty much all the remastering I can handle for now.
 I have other things I need to work on.
 I think the second misfits collection is going to be more interesting than the first one was anyway.

 Along the way, I took the opportunity to remix a few songs I never quite felt I got right.
 Most of the changes I made were pretty minimal.
 And we’re talking about a whopping total of nine songs here: